vincentgloss/trumanita/README.md

 ### Take control of your Truma - Using a Raspberry Pi &amp; LIN adapter

-This script eliminates the need for the original control panel.
+This binary eliminates the need for the original control panel or any further devices between your RPI and your Truma (apart from the LIN adapter).

 It connects to a MQTT broker and will report the current status of the heater.